purifyjs/core/README.md

 MasterTS uses Web-Components like Lit, so a component is just another HTML Node that you can use and store in any way.
 It's not special and doesn't have any pitfalls.

 In SolidJS and React, we use TSX, which lets you define components in any way you want; they are just functions returning a component.<br/>
-MasterTS follows the same path; components can be defined and created in any way, so it's modular.
+MasterTS follows the same path; components can be defined and created in any way, so it's modular. <br/>
+But also in MasterTS these functions can be async.

 Svelte expects you to rely on the compiler so much.
 It expects you to use `.svelte` file extension for your components, which is not really modular and free and doesn't have full TypeScript support, and when it has TypeScript support, it's not always great.<br/>
 In MasterTS, we use `.ts` files, so TypeScript is the first-class citizen and natively supported.<br/>

 So MasterTS is the combination of these (with some changes):

 -   It gets signals from SolidJS but doesn't return it with a getter, setter tuple and makes it easy to detect at runtime.
 -   It gets function-based components from React's TSX, and even more flexible.
 -   It gets HTML template syntax and stores from Svelte, but stores are signals.
 -   It uses Web-Components like Lit while also lets you use fragments without Web-Components.
 -   It's just a TS library.

 So, MasterTS is designed to be simple and easy to use, with a focus on transparency, simplicity, and modularity.